gavinlyonsrepo/opml_convert_RSS/README.md

 Usage
 --------

+NOTE: Currently only works on Linux.

-1. Download the python program, opml_convert_RSS.py.
+1. Download the python program, opml_convert_rss.py.
 2. In a web browser navigate to subscription manager page of youtube. https://www.youtube.com/subscription_manager
 3. At bottom of page click on "Export to RSS readers -- Export subscriptions".
 4. This subscription_manager file will be downloaded into an opml(xml) file.
 5. Run program in terminal.
-	* $ python3 opml_convert_RSS.py -i infile -o outfile -t tech
+	* $ python3 opml_convert_rss.py -i infile -o outfile -t tech
 	* -i infile is the full path and/or filename of input xml file.
-	* -0 outfile is the full path and/or filename of output txt file.
+	* -o outfile is the full path and/or filename of output txt file.
 	* -t tech is a custom tag.
 	* -t and -o options can be omitted and defaults used if user wants.
+6. Example input in terminal $python3 opml_convert_rss.py -i ~/Downloads/te -o test -t testtag

+output:

 ![SS](https://raw.githubusercontent.com/gavinlyonsrepo/opml_convert_RSS/master/screenshots/opml.png)

-7. Copy the output txt file into RSS reader setup files(eg newsboat)
+7. Copy the output file into RSS reader setup files(eg newsboat)

 **Arguments**